ibm-cloud-docs/vpc/_include-segments/ilm-change-image-lifecycle-status-api.md

    ```
    {: pre}

 To schedule a status change, use one of the following examples.
 For the `deprecated_at` or `obsoleted_at` properties, specify a date in the `YYYY-MM-DDThh:mm:ss+hh:mm` format.
-Both of the dates and times must be for a future date and time.
-If you define both the `deprecated_at` and `obsoleted_at` date and times, the `obsoleted_at` date must be after the `deprecated_at` date and time.
+Both the date and time must be a future date and time.
+If you define both the `deprecated_at` and `obsoleted_at` dates and times, the `obsoleted_at` date must be after the `deprecated_at` date and time.

 - Schedule a status change to `deprecated`.